teaching-js/js-primer/content/dom.md

 ## Events and the Event Loop

+The DOM uses events to manage user interaction.
 An `Event` is a blanket term for anything that JavaScript can react to, a screen resize, a click, a drag, a key smash, touch, network requests, you name it.

 Events are managed and processed by a single-threaded loop, which will run in your browser.. forever.
-We call this the _Event Loop._
+We call this the _Event Loop_.

 ### The Event Loop

-This is at its core quite simple, in JavaScript is something like the following.
+The Event Loop is at its core quite simple, in JavaScript is something like the following.

 ```js
 while (queue.waitForMessage()) {